peterkappus/gds-infoshare/README.md

 - belongs_to: department
 - belongs_to: supplier

-Initiative
+Engagement
+- phase
 - name
 - dates
 - description
 - has_many: deployments
 - belongs_to: department
+- has_many: benefits

+Benefit
+- name
+- value_cents
+- notes
+- cashable (boolean)
 - has_many: contracts

-deployments
+Deployment
 - cost
 - progress (0-1)
 - has_many: updates
 - has_many: products
-- belongs_to: initiative
+- belongs_to: engagement

 update
 - date